Meghan renames lifestyle brand ‘As Ever’ and debuts new image of daughter

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Duchess of Sussex has renamed her lifestyle brand “As Ever” and posted a rare image of her young daughter Lillibet.
+The Duchess of Sussex has renamed her lifestyle brand “As Ever” and posted a rare image of her young daughter Lilibet.

 In a video uploaded to her Instagram account, Meghan revealed that Netflix is not only the streaming platform for her forthcoming series With Love, Meghan, but a partner in her business which had been called American Riviera Orchard.